Disneyland One Day Itinerary [2024]

 • 10:32AM Use Roger Rabbit Car-Toon Spin LL; Grab 11:20AM Big Thunder LL

 After Roger Rabbit’s Car-Toon Spin, we started to feel like this was a busier than average day (it was, slightly).
-We noticed at 10:30AM that Indiana Jones Adventure’s Genie+ times were already at 2:30PM.
+We noticed at 10:30AM that Indiana Jones Adventure’s Multi Pass times were already at 2:30PM.
 That’s not so late that we have to grab it right now, but we have to be aware of it in making our next few picks.
 In any case, we decided it was time to head to the west side of the park.
 We grabbed an 11:20AM reservation for Big Thunder Mountain Railroad.

 Since we have a nice walk to the other side of the park, now is a good time to grab coffee.
 We mobile ordered coffee from Cafe Daisy in Toontown.
 Alternatively, you might grab coffee from Starbucks in Downtown Disney or on Main Street earlier in the morning.